 New member’s trial period

 Before joining the group, each potential new member is given a trial period of three sessions.
 This gives the individual an opportunity to get to know the group, to sing with us and see if you like our repertoire and way of singing and to experience the way the group runs.
 Equally, it gives the group a chance to get to know the individual and to discover if we are a good fit.
 On the third session, during the break, we have an open, kind, supportive discussion between the new member and the group to discuss how the new member is finding the experience of singing with and being with the group.

 The group aims to run one or two workshops each year.
 External facilitators are invited to come and work with the group for a day.
 Sometimes the workshops focus on learning new songs, sometimes the focus is on improving style and technique.
 Members decide on the aim of the workshop and choose the workshop leader together.
 Sometimes workshops are used as an opportunity to attract new members.
-They are often free for members and for other participants the charge is about £15-£20 to cover costs.

 Members pay a subscription of approximately £20 per term.
 The subscription fees go towards group funds and include paying for the village hall each fortnight.